top of page

 6. AP-related legislation will continue to pass under a more conservative US government[38] (medium certainty)

-Our impression is that APs receive somewhat more political support from the left than the right.
-We are cautiously optimistic that AP-related federal legislation will continue to pass after the 2022 midterm elections–which shifted some power from Democrats to Republicans–because AP-related bills have previously been introduced with bipartisan support.[39]
-Additionally, GFI engages with state-level and executive branch policymaking, which offer other avenues for getting AP policies passed.
+Our impression is that APs receive more political support from the left than the right.
+We are cautiously optimistic that AP-related federal legislation will continue to pass after the 2022 midterm elections–which shifted some power from Democrats to Republicans–because AP-related bills have previously been introduced with bipartisan support.[47]
+Indeed, in December 2022, a bipartisan group of lawmakers reached an agreement to appropriate $5.5 million for USDA AP research.[48]
+GFI is explicitly focused on building bipartisan support; for example, GFI’s principal policy factsheet for legislators includes a pull quote from former Georgia Governor and Trump agriculture secretary Sonny Perdue.[49]
+Additionally, GFI engages with state-level and executive branch policymakers (e.g., at the Departments of Agriculture & Energy, and at the National Science Foundation), which offer other avenues for getting AP policies passed and research funded.

 We note there are opportunities for shoring up more political support for APs.
-For example, a joint report between GFI and the Breakthrough Institute describes policy support for AP R&D as an opportunity to “foster economic development and job growth in the face of growing international competition,” which could appeal to conservative members of Congress.[40]
-However, meat consumption is connected to the culture wars in the US and we believe political support for APs could become more polarized in the future.[41]
+For example, a joint report between GFI and the Breakthrough Institute describes policy support for AP R&D as an opportunity to “foster economic development and job growth in the face of growing international competition,” and GFI commissioned and worked closely with the Center for Strategic & International Studies on a report that calls for government funding for APs, comparing the industry’s potential to biopharmaceuticals and advanced chips for artificial intelligence.
+We believe this framing could appeal to conservative policymakers.[50]
+However, meat consumption is connected to the culture wars in the US and we believe political support for APs could become more polarized in the future.[51]

 7. GFI is able to fulfill its mission as it grows its operations (high certainty)